 - Body brush

-- Dandy brush
+- o Dandy brush

 - o Flick Brush

 - Rubber curry comb

 - Plastic curry comb

 - Metal curry comb

 - Water brush

 - Hoof pick

 - Sponges (eyes, nose and dock)

-- Face brush

 - Mane comb

 - Mane and tail brush

+- o Cloth

 - One correctly fitted rug per horse with cross over belly straps and leg straps (can be any type of rug).

-- Examples of turn out, stable, cooler and fly rugs (one of each) for candidates to discuss.
+- Examples of turn out, stable, cooler and fly rugs (one of each)

 - Each group of stables needs to have a skip and tools for removing droppings, preferably adjacent to allow the assessors to observe candidates easily.

-- Where horses will be standing in stables for a considerable length of time, please ensure there is sufficient bedding down to encourage them to stale and skipping out tools should be available
+- Where horses will be standing in stables for a considerable length of time, please ensure there is sufficient bedding down to encourage them to stale.